 If you are reading this, chances are you are considering a consultation with an Orange divorce attorney.
 If that’s true, there are a few things you should know about Jim Sharon Bearden, Jr., and the firm:

 - Jim Sharon Bearden, Jr. is an experienced family law attorney and a native of Orange.
 For over 23 years, Jim Sharon has helped families and individuals litigate all aspects of family law, including divorce, child custody, adoption, property division, modifications, spousal support, and marital agreements.

-- Jim Sharon is the former President of the Orange County Bar Association and the current Judge of the Municipal Court of Orange.
+- Jim Sharon is the former President of the Orange County, Texas Bar Association and the current Judge of the Municipal Court of Orange.
 He is well acquainted with the courts and lawyers of Orange and Orange County, Texas which makes him exceptionally prepared to help you achieve the best outcome.

 - As a father of five, Jim Sharon brings an appreciation of how divorce and family law issues impact children and parents.
 Jim Sharon will work directly with you, guide you with compassion, a depth of knowledge, and ensure the best outcome for you and your relationship with your child(ren).

 - Many clients have significant assets to protect.
 Attorney Bearden has substantial experience representing high-net-worth individuals and those divorcing at later stages in life.
 He will work diligently to help you and your spouse arrive at an agreement regarding assets division, but he does not shy away from a fight when needed.
 Don’t trust your financial future to an attorney that is learning on the job.
 Experience is crucial.